Accelerometer Experiments Clarify Einstein’s Gravity Theory

 So although this is central to Einstein’s field equation for spacetime curvature, we rarely teach that aspect, dwell on it, or acknowledge its central role in gravitational forces.
 We eagerly (and often unconsciously) adopt more acceptable theories: ‘Einstein’s gravity is just like Newton’s except for time dilation and gravitational lensing.’
 But today, easily repeated accelerometer experiments prove otherwise.

 Once we let go of our presumption of fixed-length rulers, we can embrace a deeper intuition to clearly see just how simple Einstein’s spacetime curvature theory is, and how it results in gravity.
-Earth’s surface accelerates outward exactly as if: whereas its diameter in meters is fixed, here on earth’s surface, the lengths of meters themselves geometrically increase.
+Earth’s surface accelerates outward exactly as if: whereas its diameter in meters is fixed, here on earth’s surface, the scale of meters themselves geometrically increases.
 The metric tensor in the field equation says, at a distance R from a mass, meters themselves have gradually doubled in length during the past sqrt(R³/GM) seconds, pushing earth’s surface away from earth’s center — without affecting the relative scale of objects on the surface.
 The stretching factor is in units of Newton’s gravitational constant G: cubic meters per second per second, per kilogram.
 Specifically, a mass of M kilograms expands the space that contains it at a volume acceleration of 4πGM m³/s².
 And we’ve seen how space itself accelerates — not by moving, but by changing scale.

 So for gravity, the math in Einstein’s field equation isn’t complicated.
 It’s just very difficult to believe that earth’s surface accelerates outward or that, in the vicinity of matter, the scale of rigid objects increases over time.